-- May be used to take NONGAME fish only. - May be used to aid in the landing of fish caught by other legal devices. - In SALT WATER, nongame fish may be taken for bait purposes only.
+- Legal only for taking NONGAME fish and other aquatic animal life (including crabs, crayfish, and shrimp). - May be used to aid in the landing of fish caught by other legal devices. - In SALT WATER, nongame fish may be taken for bait purposes only.